Where can I get training on poultry farming and the agriculture sector?

 2. Government funding and grants

-There are numerous government funding and grants avilable, however you must match the criteria in order to qualify.
+There are numerous government funding and grants available, however you must match the criteria in order to qualify.

 This comprehensive guide to Government Funding and Grants for Small Businesses gives you an indepth overview of the programmes available.

 Chicken Production Handbook Book’ (Afrikaans) is a practical handbook packed with valuable advice on how to start your chicken production venture in South Africa.
-To buy a copy of ‘Hoenderproduksie-Braaikuikens’, contact.
-The publisher of the book and DVD, Johan Olivier (Kejafa Knowledge Works).
+To buy a copy of ‘Hoenderproduksie-Braaikuikens’ The publisher of the book and DVD, Johan Olivier (Kejafa Knowledge Works).

 Now that you know the ins and outs of starting a chicken production your next step is to create a business plan.